July 30, 2014

-Alexandria, VA — AHS International – The Vertical Flight Technical Society announced today the winner of the Society’s prestigious Alfred Gessow Award for the best technical paper presented at the AHS International Annual Forum.
+Alexandria, VA — AHS International – The Vertical Flight Technical Society announces today the winner of the Society’s prestigious Alfred Gessow Award for the best technical paper presented at the AHS International 70th Annual Forum and Technology Display.
 The award consists of a plaque and payment of transportation costs for one author to present the paper at the annual European Rotorcraft Forum (ERF).

-The selection process was rigorous.
-Session chairs selected more than 250 papers from the more than 325 abstracts received.
-At the Forum, the session chairs and technical committee chairs selected the 20 best papers for final consideration.
-Then the Deputy Technical Directors for Aeromechanics, Vehicle Design, Vehicle Integrity, System Integration, Systems Engineering and Operations and Product Support winnowed that number down to nine papers.
-The AHS International Technical Director evaluated and ranked the papers, selecting the winning paper as the best at Forum 69.
+The selection process, which began in October 2013, was extremely rigorous.
+Session chairs selected 300 abstracts from the nearly 400 received, of which 250 papers were found eligible for consideration.
+After the Forum, the session chairs and technical committee chairs selected the 20 best papers.
+Then the Deputy Technical Directors for Aeromechanics, Vehicle Design, Vehicle Integrity, System Integration, Systems Engineering and Operations and Product Support winnowed that number down to six papers.
+The AHS International Technical Director evaluated and ranked the papers, selecting the winning paper as the best at Forum 70.

-This year’s 69th Annual Forum and Technology Display was held on May 21-23, 2013 in Phoenix, Arizona.
-The paper and the 21 runners-up are available on the AHS Online Store – more details can be found at http://vtol.org/forum-69-best-papers.
+This year’s 70th Annual Forum and Technology Display was held on May 20-22, 2014 in Montréal, Québec.
+All of the technical session best papers are available on the AHS Online Store – all of the winners can be found at www.vtol.org/forum-70-best-papers.

 The American Helicopter Society (AHS) International is the world's premier vertical flight technical society.
 Since its inception in 1943, AHS has been a major force in the advancement of vertical flight.
 The Society is the global resource for information on vertical flight technology.
 It provides global leadership for scientific, technical, educational and legislative initiatives that advance the state-of-the-art of vertical flight.